mujafferakeel/translation/README.md

 - Mixed‑language leakage in structured sections; headings/bullets left in Chinese in back‑translation.
 - Tone/imagery flattening and metaphor drift (poetic language becomes literal; metaphor swaps).
 - Domain term substitution (legal/technical terms normalized to near neighbors; scope changes).

+Example rationale quotes (selected across models/languages):

+- Model deepseek‑reasoner — Arabic: “Multiple critical meaning reversals (e.g., "nods" becomes "shakes his head") make key character interactions nonsensical and contradict the original narrative.”
+- Model deepseek‑reasoner — Arabic: “The back‑translation fundamentally misidentifies the "wheeled lunar rover" as a "winged asteroid probe," a major factual error, though most other technical details are preserved.”
+- Model deepseek‑reasoner — Arabic: “Contains untranslated words and major meaning errors ("metronome" to "mazurka," "on my knees" to "on her lap"), corrupting key images and memories in the original narrative.”
+- Model deepseek‑reasoner — Arabic: “Loses specific football jargon, reverses a key instruction (“jump it” → “jump on him”), and renders the final motivational line nonsensical (“every quick enemy”).”
+- Model qwen‑3‑max‑preview — Chinese: “Several normative shifts (SHOULD→must) and minor terminology changes (“intermediaries”→“middleware”) alter strength of requirements and tone.”
+- Model qwen‑3‑max‑preview — Chinese: “Repeatedly narrows ‘hearing/minute order’ to ‘trial/trial minute,’ altering scope; minor phrasing shifts in examples and directives.”
+- Model qwen‑3‑max‑preview — Chinese: “Specific branding language in the taglines is paraphrased or altered, losing key terms like "Consciously" and the direct "sole/soul" pun.”
+- Model qwen‑3‑max‑preview — Chinese: “Recurring shifts from ‘late afternoon/dusk’ to ‘evening/twilight,’ and sign wording changes alter motifs, specificity, and tone.”
+- Model qwen‑3‑max‑preview — Arabic: “The meaning is preserved well, but there are many lexical substitutions and a few minor shifts, like changing the partner's pronoun from gender‑neutral "their" to masculine "his".”
+- Model qwen‑3‑max‑preview — Arabic: “The translation alters several specific details, such as 'Good afternoon' to 'Good evening,' 'bodega' to 'small shop,' and 'business partner' to 'coworker,' losing some nuance.”

 ## What’s Measured